+One of the most important questions to ask is whether the will is the final declaration of the deceased person’s intentions?
 This is a difficult question.
 Some people may be ill or elderly at the time they make a will.
 They may not be able to understand their finances in the same way as a “normal” person in their position.
-They may not be able to understand the effect of the will they are making.
+They may not be able to understand the consequences of the will they are making.

 A will is only valid if the will maker has “testamentary capacity” at the time he or she made the will.
 To have testamentary capacity, the will maker has to:

-When wills are made by will makers suffering from extreme age, mental illness, alcoholism or other drug addiction the question of testamentary capacity arises.
+When wills are made by will makers suffering from extreme age, mental illness, alcoholism or substance abuse the question of testamentary capacity arises.